Sorapiss

 Sorapiss, also referred to as Sorapis or Punta Sorapiss, is a mountain in the Dolomites within the Veneto region of northern Italy.
 Situated in the comune of Cortina d'Ampezzo, it has an elevation of 3205 m.
 In its vicinity is a mountain pass of the same name, as well as Sorapiss Lake (Lago di Sorapiss), at the foot of the mountain.
-The mountain range is part of the Ampezzo Dolomites Natural Park.